GuillaumeFalourd/formulas-python/aws/boto3/README.md

 ## Description

-Formula testing aws boto3 librarie.
+Formula testing aws boto3 librarie to create a VPC.